JGI-Bioinformatics/jgi-scalable-toolkit-workshop-24/README.md

 10:00-10:20	Coffee and Networking Break (meet the developers\!)

-10:20-10:30	Introduction to GCP’s DataProc Spark Service (Google)
-10:30-11:00	Using DataProc handson
-11:00-12:00	Hands On workshop: customized analysis with Axolotl (Satria Kautsar et al)
-Toy problem to do it on their laptop or DataProc, but (later) scalable on HPC or Cloud
+10:20-10:30	Introduction to GCP’s DataProc Spark Service (Steven Boesel, Google) 10:30-11:00	Using DataProc handson (Steven Boesel, Google) 11:00-12:00	Hands On workshop: customized analysis with Axolotl Toy problem to do it on their laptop or DataProc, but (later) scalable on HPC or Cloud.
+(Satria Kautsar, Fengchen Liu, Zhong Wang)

 ### Notes